sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The code of the second animal this animal is bonded to Fee
-    The animal's adoption fee if you are using per-animal adoption fees Microchipped
+    The animal's adoption fee if you are using per-animal adoption fees LicenceNumber / LicenseNumber
+    The latest licence number on file for this animal from the licence tab Microchipped
     "Yes" if the animal has been microchipped MicrochipNumber